jstrobaek/gml-qiime2-pipeline/scr/README.md

 #### iVenn generation

-InteractiVenn is a open-source, free online application, built by Heberle _et al_ [1].
+InteractiVenn is a open-source, free online application, built by Heberle et al. [1].

 The output of taxa-tsv-to-ivenn.py can be uploaded to the [InteractiVenn website](http://www.interactivenn.net/) in order to produce a Venn diagram.